anabelisam/anabelisam/README.md

 ## About me

-💚 **Actual** Faculty Manager for Computer and Technology at Platzi.
+💚 **Actual** Faculty Manager for Computing and Technology at Platzi.

  ✍🏼 Writer in my personal blog [anabelisa.co](https://anabelisa.co/).